-On March 14, 2017, we announced the closing of a "best efforts" public offering of Series C Convertible Preferred Stock, Series B warrants to purchase shares of common stock and Series C warrants to purchase shares of common stock.
+On March 14, 2017, we closed a "best efforts" public offering of 1,069,822 shares of Series C Convertible Preferred Stock (the "Series C Preferred Stock"), Series B warrants to purchase 122,269 shares of common stock and Series C warrants to purchase 122,269 shares of common stock.
+The Series C Warrants expired on September 14, 2017.
+The Series B warrants have a term of five years and an exercise price of \$70.00 per share of common stock, subject to adjustment as provided in the Series B warrants.
 We received gross proceeds of approximately \$6.8 million from the offering, before deducting placement agent fees and offering expenses.